Apple's Tim Cook calls for calm heads on China, U.S. trade

 “I’m cognizant that in both the U.S. and China, there have been cases where everyone hasn’t benefited, where the benefit hasn’t been balanced,” Cook said.

-Speaking to reporters on the sidelines of the annual China Development Forum in Beijing, Cook said he hoped “calm heads” would prevail.
+Speaking at the annual China Development Forum in Beijing, Cook said he hoped “calm heads” would prevail.

 The sparring has cast a spotlight on hardware makers such as Apple, which assemble the majority of their products in China for export to other countries.
 Electrical goods and tech are the largest U.S. import item from China.